AmirmahdiJoudi/HSPICE_Solver/README.md

 - `.ic0` files: Outputs from HSPICE.
 - `.png` files: Scatter plots comparing results from HSPICE and the solver (generated with `scatter_plot.py`).

-## Contributing

-Contributions are welcome!
-Please feel free to submit a pull request or open an issue for any suggestions or improvements.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.